-Since I was now single, I started to think more about my long-time friend, Tami.
+Since I was now single, I started to think more about my future and more about my long-time friend, Tami.
 I sincerely wondered how she was doing.
-Thinking that she was still in a relationship, I contacted her and asked if we could catch up as old friends.
+Because I was thinking that she was still in a relationship, I contacted her and asked if we could catch up as old friends.
 That was honestly all that I intended.

 Tami agreed to get together with me to catch up, so we planned an afternoon to go to the beach together.
-This was a very common place for us to hang out with friends since it was only 45 minutes away from home and there were often others from our high school and neighborhoods hanging out there as well.
+This was really not intended to be a date, just some time for old friends to catch up.
+The beach was a very common place for us to hang out with friends since it was only 45 minutes away from home and there were often others from our high school and neighborhoods hanging out there as well.
 What happened next caught me completely off-guard.

 Even though I had not seen Tami for a while, I remembered exactly where she lived.
 I agreed to drive us to the beach, so I drove to her house to pick her up.
 When she answered the door, something happened.
 This was something I had never experienced before and I can only explain it one way, Cupid shot an arrow straight through my heart!
-It was unlike anything I had ever experienced.
+It was unlike anything I had ever experienced before or since.

 Later that same day, I found out that Tami was no longer in a relationship.
 And she found out, of course, that neither was I. We truly had an amazing day together and, as odd as it sounds, I was becoming more enamored with Tami by the minute.
 We talked a lot about the plans and dreams that each of us had for our futures and by the end of that day, we had planned out the next week or so together.
 We officially started dating on that day.
 It was June 25, 1981.